nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**:

 - **2a.
 Hall Pointer detects an error in the entered data**.
     - 2a1.
-Hall Pointer requests for correct data with an error message indicating the invalid field.
+Hall Pointer displays an error message with relevant details.
     - 2a2.
 CCA Leader re-enters corrected data.
     - Steps 2a1-2a2 are repeated until all data is correct.
     - Use case resumes from step 3.

 - **2b.
-Duplicate session is detected**.
+The session to be added is already present in at least one of the relevant members**.
     - 2b1.
 Hall Pointer displays an error message: `Error: Session already exists.`
         - Use case ends.